 Overall media deliver a picture of political divisions of the society to the public.
 Today, if people are going to cast their votes, although ethnicity, language and geography are important, so too are eventual links of individuals to the parties.
 This means that overall media give an account of each vision and its values, allowing the public to move towards the preferred values.

 The media outlets that are purely independent have succeeded in highlighting the differences between a political party and an armed group that calls itself a party and in enlightening the public opinion on the reality of the country by explaining the nature and number of social players.
-A very obvious example is the marginalisation of armed groups from national political processes, as demonstrated by the result of Ramadan Bashar, who notoriously doesn’t carry a gun and who outvoted several armed warlords at the latest parliamentary elections.
+A very obvious example is the marginalisation of armed groups from national political processes, as demonstrated by the result of Ramadan Bashar, who notoriously doesn’t carry a gun and who outvoted several armed warlords at the last parliamentary elections in 2017.

 Independent professional journalism is growing fast, although it is still very young in Afghanistan.
 There are different opportunities for journalists to grow their professionalism.
 Public universities and journalism schools are present in most of the 34 provinces.
 Private educational institutes are available at least in the 5 main cities.
 Short term courses are being provided to journalists almost everywhere.
 But this doesn’t mean there is no need for professional development.
 People are changing their careers as soon as there is a new opportunity to do it.
 This is experienced in the media sector very often, due to different elements including economic challenges.
 The turnout of newcomers to the sector is great, thus there is an ongoing need for professional development.